Crash course on git

 - Initializing a repository in an existing directory:

-- Cloning a repository:
+git init - Cloning a repository:

 git clone git://server/project